SatoriCyber/satori-cli/README.md

 Obtain credentials from Satori data portal without the need to use a browser.

 **Example**:
-Display the credentials in the terminal (can be used to be integrated with other tools):
+Display the credentials in the terminal (this can be used to integrate with other tools):
 ```bash
 satori login --display
 ```

-#### arguments:
+#### Arguments:
- - `--display` - Print the credentials to the terminal, no persistence.
+ - `--display` - Print the credentials to the terminal, with no persistence.
  - `--format` - Format of the output,
    - `csv` (default).
    - `json`,